ChielokaCode/ChielokaCode/README.md

 **`Mid Software Engineer (Developer/Youtuber/Creator)`**

-Software Engineer with 4+ years of experience with proficiency in building web applications using Java Spring Boot, SQL Databases, Docker and frontend technologies like React js, Tailwind CSS etc.
+Software Engineer with 6+ years of experience with proficiency in building web applications using Java Spring Boot, C# (Azure OpenAI and Semantic Kernel for builing Generative AI Agents), SQL Databases, Docker and frontend technologies like React js, Tailwind CSS etc

 I thrive in innovative and collaborative environments, aiming to contribute to projects that make a meaningful impact.
 I'm committed to writing clean, efficient, and scalable code, with a focus on quality and best practices.
 I posses strong communication skills to drive projects forward, exceeding expectations and collaborating effectively with cross-functional teams.